deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16184/index.md

 > </details>

-> This table presents the performance of the top 20 reward models evaluated on the RM-BENCH benchmark, categorized by domain and difficulty level, showing average accuracy and model type.
+> Table 3 presents the performance of top 20 reward models evaluated on RM-BENCH, categorized by model type and accuracy across various difficulty levels and domains.

 {{< table-caption >}}